Jatandeep/Thesis/README.md

 5. **mesh01** -> Corresponding mesh file name.
 6. **uxbfxd-uxtfree** -> **Optional** parameter showing boundary conditions for tension test.
 If not mentioned, **uxbfxd-uxtfree** is assumed. (**uxbfxd-uxtfxd** | **uxbfxd-uxtfree** | **uxbfree-uxtfree**)

--You can find parameter files relation with thesis report figures [here](Figures.md) -Detailed explanation of variables to be given in parameter file are defined [here](Parameter.md)
+- You can find parameter files relation with thesis report figures [here](Figures.md)
+- Detailed explanation of variables to be given in parameter file is given [here](Parameter.md)

 # How to run